 The main five pillars of Islam are five basic acts in Islam.
 The Quran presents them as a framework for worship and a sign of commitment to the faith.

 2.Daily prayer (SALAT)

 5.Pilgrimage to Macca (HAJJ)

-The Shia and Sunni sects both agree this five Pillars.
+The Shia and Sunni sects both agree with these five Pillars.